Skip to Content

 A 2009 episode of The Othersiders visited Morey Mansion and reported it as haunted.
 The team caught orbs, strange hot spots, and pictures of the initials S.M (Sarah Morey).

-The basement is also haunted as well as the Music Room, children's bedroom, grand staircase, library, and kitchen.
+The basement is also believed to be haunted.
+So too is the Music Room, children's bedroom, grand staircase, library, and kitchen.
 The current residents of the house, however, have noticed no unusual activity.

 Not only was Prospect Park thought to be a prime location for Satan worshipers to gather at night, but multiple murders have taken place there.